Locations:

 Care

-Most of the time, there’s no reason to remove earwax.
-Your ears are self-cleaning and your body gets rid of it on a regular basis.
-In fact, according to the American Academy of Otolaryngology Head and Neck Surgery Foundation, if your ears are functioning properly, you should leave your earwax alone.
+Usually, there’s no reason to remove earwax.
+Your ears are self-cleaning and your body gets rid of it regularly.
+According to the American Academy of Otolaryngology Head and Neck Surgery Foundation, if your ears are functioning properly, you should leave your earwax alone.

 Additional Common Questions